rohanKanojia/eclipse-jkube-demo-project/readme.md

-# Random Generator
+# Random Generator Application Demonstrating usage of Eclipse JKube for deploying onto Kubernetes

 This is a simple random number generation application which just generates a random string on `/random` endpoint.
-It just demonstrates usage of Eclipse Jkube: https://github.com/eclipse/jkube
+It just demonstrates usage of Eclipse JKube: https://github.com/eclipse/jkube

 ## How to build
 Just run `mvn clean install`